rusiyu002/grouptrek/README.md

 * active
 * closed

-Users can
-* See details
-* Interested (bookmark)
-* Going (join the trek)
-* Comment
-a certain trek, but can only delete/edit the trek posted by themselves.
+Users can only delete/edit the trek posted by themselves, but any user can
+* click Interested to bookmark a trek
+* click Going to join a trek
+* make Comments to a trek

+Basic user authentication functions are also provided.
+Users can edit their profile.